neesjanvaneck/VOSviewer-Online-Docs/docs/examples.md

 # Examples

-Examples of networks visualized using VOSviewer Online.
+Examples of visualizations of bibliometric networks using VOSviewer Online.

 ## Co-authorship network of authors in Journal of Informetrics